 👉 Get started with this RFQ template.

-After you copy this template, you can start utilizing this free RFQ template to help you and your team work with 3rd-party vendors and contractors.
+Start using this free RFQ template to help you and your team work with 3rd-party vendors and contractors.

 How to write a request for quotation with Coda’s RFQ template